arangodb/arangodb/Documentation/UserManual/Arangosh.md

 ArangoDB Shell Output {#UserManualArangoshOutput}
 =================================================

-In general the ArangoDB shell prints its as output to standard output channel using the JSON stringifier.
+In general the ArangoDB shell prints its output to the standard output channel using the JSON stringifier.

     arangosh> db.five.toArray();